nqvinh00/ComicDownloader/readme.md

 # Download Comic
-Download comics from some website
+Download comics from some websites